 3. How does factoring work?

 The transaction structure is fairly simple.
-In most cases, the factoring company finances your invoices in two installments.
-The first installment covers 85% (varies) of the invoice and is deposited into your account after submitting it to the factor.
-The remaining 15%, less the factor’s fee, is deposited into your bank account as a second installment once your client pays the invoice.
-To learn more, read “How does factoring work?”
+In most cases, the factoring company finances your invoices in two instalments.
+The first instalment covers 85% (varies) of the invoice and is deposited into your account after submitting it to the factor.
+The remaining 15%, less the factor’s fee, is deposited into your bank account as a second instalment once your client pays the invoice.
+To learn more, read “How Does Factoring Work?”

 4. Advantages for small companies